Slow Cooker Chicken Tortellini Soup

 If you want to serve some bread, we love Quick Rosemary Drop Biscuits, as well as Soft Homemade Parmesan Bread Sticks when paired with this soup.

 Looking for a fresh side, like a salad?
-I highly recommend this Plum Quinoa Kale Salad or a Kale Caesar Salad (without the chicken since your soup has plenty of protein!)
+I highly recommend a Kale Caesar Salad (without the chicken since your soup has plenty of protein!)

 A ladle lifts soup out of the Instant Pot